zee-ham-su/alx-polly/README.md

     -   Think about how a malicious actor could misuse the application's features.

 2.  **Understand the Impact**:
-    -   For each vulnerability you find, determine the potential impact.
+    -   For each vulnerability you find, determine the potential impact.Query your AI assistant about it.
 What data could be exposed?
 What unauthorized actions could be performed?

 3.  **Propose and Implement Fixes**:
-    -   Once a vulnerability is identified, your task is to fix it.
+    -   Once a vulnerability is identified, ask your AI assistant to fix it.
     -   Write secure, efficient, and clean code to patch the security holes.
     -   Ensure that your fixes do not break existing functionality for legitimate users.